VanHulleOne/SciSlice/README.md

 * bed_temp (C) - flag = `#BED_TEMP`
 * extruder_temp (C) - flag = `#EXTRUDER_TEMP`

-To have the GUI set the bed and extruder temperatures you must provide the appropriate flags in the Start Gcode file.
-For the Taz5 or other printers using the Marlin firmware it would look as follows:
+The start G-code file must be properly formatted in order to allow the bed and extruder temperatures to be set in the output machine code file.
+The constants.py module defines the two flags which must be used in the start file.
+They are `#BED_TEMP` and `#EXTRUDER_TEMP` placing these flags after the appropriate machine code will allow SciSlice to write the values into the output machine code file.
+For standard RepRap G-code the temperature section will look as follows:

 ```
 M109 #EXTRUDER_TEMP ;